Scuderia Ferrari is the longest-serving team in Formula One, having raced in every championship since 1950.

 1964

 John Surtees took home the Drivers’ title in 1964 and Ferrari’s second Constructors’ title.
-Surtees was a former motorcycle road racer and today still remains the only man to win World Championships on both two wheels and four.
+Surtees was a former motorcycle road racer and today remains the only man to win World Championships on both two wheels and four.
 He was also the second and to date, last Englishman to win the Drivers’ title for Ferrari.

 1975-1977